 The Antwerp branch of the ERASMUS Student Network (ESN) organises student activities throughout the year for exchange students.
 In addition, the International Relations Offices of the Antwerp Association offer a cultural programme in co-operation with ESN.

 Sport activities at the University of Antwerp are open for all UAntwerp-students and where possible for UAntwerp-staff, UAntwerp-alumni and college students of the Antwerp University and Colleges Association.

 Regular students (i.e. not exchange students) wishing to register for a study programme taught in Dutch, have to pass a Dutch language test prior to registration.
 With this in mind the University of Antwerp organizes Dutch language courses which are specifically tailored to the needs of participants.

 Each semester, language courses at different levels are organised in various languages (Arabic, Chinese, English, French, German, Hindi, Italian, Japanese, Norwegian, Portuguese, Russian, Spanish and Swedish).

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at University of Antwerp!
+Some of these might help you to study for a Master at University of Antwerp!